Welcome to UK Education Abroad!

 You will receive a confirmation email from Education Abroad once your presentation has been scheduled.

 Contact our Education Abroad Resource Center (email@example.com, Tel.
 859-323-2151) to order catalogs, posters, brochures, flyers, and other materials.

 Each year, UK Education Abroad facilitates a number of international engagement opportunities for faculty and staff.
 Below are examples of recent opportunities arranged for faculty and staff to identify strategies for incorporating international education into their course content.

 Global Issues Faculty Seminar: Year of the Middle East

 that focused on contemporary issues pertinent to the region.
-The goal of the seminar is to offer UK faculty members the opportunity to learn first-hand about these issues and to thereby make them better prepared to disseminate knowledge and understanding about this region among UK students and faculty.
-The seminar is intended for faculty members who (1) are open to internationalizing their teaching by blending a global component into a course or refocusing a course by incorporating contemporary Middle Eastern issues into it or (2) are interested in advancing the international education goals of the University (e.g., education abroad, institutional partnerships, etc.).
+The goal of the seminar was to offer UK faculty members the opportunity to learn first-hand about these issues and to thereby make them better prepared to disseminate knowledge and understanding about this region among UK students and faculty.
+The seminar was intended for faculty members who (1) are open to internationalizing their teaching by blending a global component into a course or refocusing a course by incorporating contemporary Middle Eastern issues into it or (2) are interested in advancing the international education goals of the University (e.g., education abroad, institutional partnerships, etc.).

 UK Confucius Institute & UK Education Abroad China Education Abroad Programming Site Visit